 Most pension schemes provide a pension if you can no longer work.

 The payouts and calculations of the pension can vary a great deal.
-Ideally they will work out the pension as if you had worked through to the normal retirement age (normally about 65).
+Ideally, they will work out the pension payment if the employee has worked through to the normal retirement age (usually about 65).

-Other schemes may not be as generous, and it may depend on whether you are considered incapable of any work, or just the job you currently hold.
+Other schemes may not be as generous, and the payout may depend on whether you are considered incapable of any work or just the job you currently hold.
 This interpretation is frequently a cause of dispute in pension schemes.
-Particularly with disability insurance provided for by the employer alongside the normal pension scheme.
+Particularly with disability insurance provided for by the employer alongside the regular pension scheme.

-It is advisable to get the opinion of a third party specialist to evaluate your best pension option.
-There are usually a number of alternatives with regard to the pension, lump-sum payments and tax payments.
-The final decision will be further complicated by the fact that the “best” may depend on how long you are going to live.
+It is advisable to get the opinion of a third-party specialist to evaluate the best pension option.
+There are usually several alternatives with the pension, lump-sum, and tax payments.
+The final decision on the "best option" may be further complicated by the expected lifespan of the beneficiary.

-There is no "one size fits all" and every case must be carefully evaluated depending on your personal circumstances and the pension fund rules and practices.
+There is no "one size fits all", and every evaluation for an ill health retirement case will depend on personal circumstances and the pension fund rules and practices.

-Patience, compromise and empathy will be essential inputs in amicably resolving this sensitive and stressful issue.
+Patience, compromise and empathy are essential in amicably resolving this sensitive and stressful issue.